Eleja99/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that displays the first ten lines of etc/passwd file
+ a script that displays the third line of a file